awwaiid/thelackthereof/Notes.md

 Well the thing that I lose by using a single set class is types.
 You could make a set of anything, and things in the set wouldn't have to be the same type.
 Or would they?
 I could make a rule that says only things of a single type can go into a set. hm.
 Of course this type could be a tuple.
 Thats probably what the [[SetDB]] system implied previously anyway, come to think of it.

-Well cpan:Class::DBI is sort of a subset of what I want.
-The only types of sets they allow have a one-to-one correspondence with tables.